jido/Arcadam/README.md

 A block title starts with a dot "." on its own line.
 It comes before the attributes.

-If the block title is used with an image, it is used as caption.
+If a block title is added to a block image, it is used as caption.
 Additionally, if the image caption contains a link then clicking on the image loads the (first) link.